grpc/proposal/A55-xds-stateful-session-affinity.md

 state is invalid, gRPC will use the configured load balancing policy to pick the backend.

-Note that gRPC currently ignores endpoints with health status other than `HEALTHY` or `UNKNOWN` and even `XdsClient` excludes such endpoints in its update to the watchers.
-We will need a separate design to include such endpoints if we determine that such behavior is needed for this feature to be useful to our users.

-As a result, for this design gRPC will only consider the `UNKNOWN` or `HEALTHY` states that are specified in [`common_lb_config.override_host_status`][or-host-status] and ignore all other values.
-We considered the alternative of NACKing (i.e. rejecting) the CDS update when unsupported values are present, however it was discarded because of the difficulty in using such configuration in mixed deployments.
+As described above the `XdsClient` will be modified to include endpoints with the health status `DRAINING` in addition to `HEALTHY` or `UNKNOWN` and will include the health status in the update.
+As a result, gRPC will only consider `UNKNOWN`, `HEALTHY` or `DRAINING` states that are specified in [`common_lb_config.override_host_status`][or-host-status] and ignore all other values.
+We considered the alternative of NACKing (i.e. rejecting) the CDS update when unsupported values are present, however it was rejected because of the difficulty in using such configuration in mixed deployments.

-The `override_host_status` value is converted to a boolean and included in the new policy `xds_override_host_experimental` config (called `OverrideHostLoadBalancingPolicyConfig` described below) and this config will be embedded in the `xds_lb_policy` field of the `xds_cluster_resolver_experimental` config.
+The `override_host_status` value is included in the new policy `xds_override_host_experimental` config (called `OverrideHostLoadBalancingPolicyConfig` described below) and this config will be embedded in the `xds_lb_policy` field of the `xds_cluster_resolver_experimental` config.